Ablus-Bang/FLB/README.md

 python main_simple_fl.py
 ```

+## Support Blockchain

+We dsign a basic blockchain protocol (`utils/blockchain.py`) to measure and reward clients in our federated learning setup.
+We'll use the number of parameters as the main factor for rewards.

+Under Construction ..

 ## Additional Information

 For more details on the project's implementation and usage, please refer to the documentation provided in the repository.